jbhall4291/fan-finder/README.md

 Fan Finder is a location-based social networking app based on live music gigs, allowing users to find gigs in their area and interact with other music fans.

+You can [watch a short video of me demonstrating the app here](https://www.youtube.com/watch?v=kQ7weiOZzHM&t=2s), otherwise read on!

 This project was initially built as part of a team of 4 (big shout out to Team Express!) during the amazing [Northcoders Full-Stack Software Developer Bootcamp](https://northcoders.com/) with the aim of demonstrating & developing the following skills:

 * Spiking our own choice of technologies